Insurance Subrogation Explained: When Your Insurer Sues the At-Fault Driver

 • Equipment rental contracts

-In most cases, a waiver of subrogation is added to your policy as an endorsement and may slightly increase your premium.
-Insurers generally allow pre-loss waivers, but post-loss waivers — agreed to after an accident has already occurred — can jeopardize your coverage entirely.
+In most cases, a waiver of subrogation is added to your policy as an endorsement and may slightly increase your premium, since your insurer loses the ability to recover what it pays out.
+Insurers generally allow pre-loss waivers (agreed to before any incident), but post-loss waivers — agreed to after an accident has already occurred — can jeopardize your coverage entirely, as they violate the principle of indemnity.

 Read Contracts Before You Sign